bijayashyangtantamang/Gravity-Portfolio/README.md

 ## License

-This portfolio template is open-source and available under the [MIT License](LICENSE).
+This portfolio template is open-source and availabe free on github.

 Feel free to customize and use it for your own portfolio!